farshaddavoudi/ExcelWizard/README.md

 ## What if you want some customization for the generated Excel file?
-For example having some aligns for header or cells, text font/size/color, different background color for header or cells or a specific column!, custom header name for a column, custom header height or column width and etc..?
+For example having some aligns for header or cells, text font/size/color, different background color for header or cells or a specific column!, custom header name for a column, custom header height or column width or Sheet direction (RTL/LTR) and etc..?
 All these options plus a lot more can be configured by two attributes you can use on your model. `[ExcelSheet]` for Excel generic properties and `[ExcelColumn]` for per property (column) customization.

 Remember the User model, we can use the attributes like below to customize our Users Excel: